-- a review of the half year results and the Annual Report, including the disclosures made therein in relation to internal controls and risk management, going concern and related parties and consideration of whether the report is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy; - consideration of the quality and effectiveness of the accounting records and management information maintained on behalf of the Company, relying on meetings with and reports from Henderson. - consideration of the valuation of the Company's unquoted investments;
+- a review of the half year results and the Annual Report, including the disclosures made therein in relation to internal controls and risk management, viability, going concern and related parties and consideration of whether the report is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy; - consideration of the quality and effectiveness of the accounting records and management information maintained on behalf of the Company, relying on meetings with and reports from Henderson; - consideration of the valuation of the Company's investments, including unquoted investments;

-- consideration of the internal controls in place at Henderson and BNPP as administrator on page 28, and Henderson's policies in relation to cyber risk and business continuity, meeting with representatives of Henderson's internal audit and risk departments periodically; - consideration of the key risks, risk management systems in place and the Company's risk map; - consideration of the Company's anti-bribery policy; - consideration of the nature and scope of the external audit and the findings therefrom; - consideration of whether there is a need for an internal audit function in order to make a recommendation to the Board, as described on page 28; - consideration of the appointment of the auditors, and their performance and remuneration; - consideration of the auditor's independence, effectiveness and objectivity and the provision of any non-audit services (as explained further on page 31); and - consideration of the whistleblowing policy that Henderson and BNPP have put in place for their staff to raise concerns about possible improprieties, including in relation to the Company, in confidence.
+- consideration of the internal controls in place at Henderson and BNPP as administrator on pages 28 and 29, and Henderson's policies in relation to cyber risk and business continuity, meeting with representatives of Henderson's internal audit and risk departments periodically; - consideration of the key risks, risk management systems in place and the Company's risk map; - consideration of the Company's anti-bribery policy; - consideration of the nature and scope of the external audit and the findings therefrom; - consideration of whether there is a need for an internal audit function in order to make a recommendation to the Board, as described on page 28; - consideration of the appointment of the auditors, and their performance and remuneration; - consideration of the auditor's independence, effectiveness and objectivity and the provision of any non-audit services (as explained further on page 31); and - consideration of the whistleblowing policy that Henderson and BNPP have put in place for their staff to raise concerns about possible improprieties, including in relation to the Company, in confidence.
 The policy includes the necessary arrangements for independent investigation and follow up action.

-Audit for the year ended 31 August 2015
+Audit for the year ended 31 August 2016

-In relation to the Annual Report for the year ended 31 August 2015 the following significant issues were considered by the Committee:
+In relation to the Annual Report for the year ended 31 August 2016 the following significant issues were considered by the Committee:

-Significant issue How the issue was addressed Valuation and ownership of the Company's investments Actively traded investments are valued using stock exchange prices provided by third party pricing vendors.
+Significant issue How the issue was addressed Valuation and ownership of the Company's investments Actively traded investments are valued using stock exchange prices provided by third party pricing vendors and Participation Notes valued by reference to the underlying stocks.
+The liabilities relating to options are valued by reference to the Black-Scholes model.
 Investments that are unquoted or not actively traded are valued using a variety of techniques to determine their fair value; all such valuations are reviewed by both Henderson's fair value pricing committee and by the Directors at least twice each year.
 Ownership of listed investments are verified by reconciliation to the custodian's records; for unquoted investments, verification is via reconciliation to the records of the investee entities.
 Recognition of income Income received is accounted for in line with the Company's accounting policy (as set out on page 38) and is reviewed by the Committee at each meeting.
 Maintaining internal controls The Committee receives regular reports on internal controls from Henderson and BNPP and has access to the relevant personnel of Henderson and BNPP who have a responsibility for risk management and internal audit.
+The Committee regularly reviews the adequacy and effectiveness of these controls.